- Majors & Degrees

 Post-Master's Nurse Practitioner Certificate (Post-MSN NP Certificate)

-We are accepting applications for the fall 2015 Post-MSN NP Certificate program.
-The fall 2015 application deadline is March 1, 2015.
+We are accepting applications for the spring 2017 Post-MSN NP Certificate program.
+The spring 2017 application deadline is August 1, 2016.
 We encourage students to apply and submit supporting documents as soon as possible as space is limited.

 Student files are individually reviewed and some students may receive "advanced standing" in courses such as Advanced Health Assessment, Advanced Pathophysiology, and Advanced Pharmacology.
 In order to do so the student petitions for this status.
 The student must submit, at minimum, a course number and course description and possibly the syllabus from the course.